Are you struggling to figure out how to fold your shiny new stroller?

 Don’t feel bad.
-There are so many brands and models of strollers available and they don’t all have the same folding mechanism.
-It feels like a conspiracy to make parents feel stupid when they can’t figure out simple baby gear.
+There are so many brands and models of strollers available, and they don’t all have the same folding mechanism.
+It feels like a conspiracy to make us parents feel stupid when we can’t figure out simple baby gear.

 How to Fold a Stroller

-Despite folding mechanisms not being the same across all strollers, here are some uniform steps to take:
+Despite folding mechanisms not being the same across all strollers, there are some uniform steps to take:

 1. Use the Brakes

-The brake levers/mechanisms are usually located on the rear wheels.
+The brake locking mechanisms are usually located on the rear wheels.

 Swivel wheels tend to be at the front of the stroller and usually have a lever that locks them in position.
 However, some may have a push button on the side of the stroller or are operated via the handlebar.